Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 - Rule-governance.
 Rituals are often governed by a set of rules.
 Both war and athletics are examples of activities that can be quite ritual-like when their rules regulate what is and is not acceptable.
 Rules can both check and channel certain tensions; for example, the game of football channels masculine aggression into a form of ritualized and controlled violence.
 On occasion the rules fail to sufficiently check the tension that is always bubbling right at the surface, as when a chaotic brawl breaks out amongst players.
 That the game reflects a similar submerged tension within society at large is part of why the audience finds the ritual so compelling.

 - Sacral symbolism.
 Ritual is able to take ordinary or “profane” objects, places, parts of the body, or images, and transform them into something special or sacred.
 “Their sacrality,” Bell writes, “is the way in which the object is more than the mere sum of its parts and points to something beyond itself, thereby evoking and expressing values and attitudes associated with larger, more abstract, and relatively transcendent ideas.”
-Thus something like incense can be a mere mixture of plants and oils designed to perfume a room, or, when swung from a censer, can represent the prayer of the faithful ascending into heaven.
+Thus something like incense can be a mere mixture of plants and oils designed to perfume a room, or, when swung from a censer in a sacred space, can represent the prayer of the faithful ascending into heaven.

 - Performance.
 Performance is a particular kind of action – one that is done for an audience.
 A ritual always has an intended audience, even if that audience is God or oneself.
 Tom F. Driver, a professor of theology, argues that “performance…means both doing and showing.”
 It is not a matter of “show-and-tell, but do-and-show.”
 Human are inherently actors, who wish to see themselves as characters in a larger narrative, and desire the kind of drama inherent in every timeless tale.
 Rituals function as narrative dramas and can satisfy and release this need.
 In the absence of ritual, people resort to doing their “showing” on social media and creating their own drama – often through toxic relationships or substances.